hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 The average time for loading and processing a month of traffic information is **43.9 s**.
 The team is concerned about the slowness and the possible effect it will have on real-time data processing.

-**Location**
+### Location

 To join the two previous tables we need to know which traffic sensors correspond to the weather stations.
-To do this you can use a distance matrix and find the closest pairs between these.
-You could measure this distance directly with the coordinates, but to make the distances more understandable we used the Haversine distance, which calculates the distance in meters between a pair of coordinates.
+To do this we decided to use a distance matrix and find the closest pairs between them.
+You could measure this distance directly using the coordinates, but to make the distances more understandable we used the Haversine distance, which calculates the distance in meters between a pair of coordinates.
 It can be seen in the next heatmap that these distances are between 0 and 20 km:
 <table>
     <tr>
         <td style='text-align:center'>